 Sensex, Nifty End Off Day's Lows

+Adani Group stocks led losses, with Adani Enterprises and Adani Ports falling 7.7 percent and 4.1 percent, respectively.

-IndusInd Bank, HDFC, Apollo Hospitals Enterprise, HDFC Bank and Adani Enterprise fell 2-3 percent while Maruti Suzuki India, NTPC and Tata Motors all rose about 1 percent.
+HDFC Life, TCS and Mahindra & Mahindra fell 2-3 percent while Bharti Airtel, Larsen & Toubro, BPCL and Titan Company all rose about 1 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!